 Mayor Satya Rhodes-Conway: Madison, WI

 Satya Rhodes-Conway is the 58th Mayor of Madison.
 Her administration is focused on affordable housing, rapid transit, climate change and racial equity.
-She has extensive experience in local policy and practice, having worked with mayors across the country for over a decade, and serving three terms on the Madison Common Council.
+She has extensive experience in local policy and practice, having worked with mayors across the country for over a decade, and having served three terms on the Madison Common Council.
 Elected in 2019, she is the city’s second female mayor and the first out LGBTQ person to serve as Mayor of Madison.

 Before her time at UW, she analyzed state endangered species programs for Defenders of Wildlife, researched and wrote about progressive environmental policy at the State Environmental Resource Center, and taught undergraduate biology and ecology.